bethsmith0623/SEI-CC_4/work/w01/d2/01-js-intro-datatypes.md

 ##### scope

 The difference between `var` and `let`/`const` is what we call _scope_.
-We're going to cover scope later today, but basically, scope revolves around the accessibility of variables & functions at a given point in the code.
+We're going to cover scope tomorrow, but basically, scope revolves around the accessibility of variables & functions at a given point in the code.

 `var` has _function scope_ (also known as _local scope_) and `let`/`const` have more limited _block scope_, which in computer programming, is considered a better practice because it reduces the chance of accidentally changing a variable's value.